advation/ServoBot/README.md

 If you're looking for simple Arduino robot project this may be something that fits your needs.

-This simple ServoBot is designed with learning the Arudino microcontroller inmind.
+This simple ServoBot is designed with learning the Arudino microcontroller in mind.